sagieppel/-Finding-relations-between-two-instances-in-an-image-using-a-convolutional-neural-net./README.md

 ![](Figure1.png)
 Figure 1) Predicting relationships between vessels.
 The net receives the image and masks of the two vessels and predicts the relationship.
 A 'linked' relationship means that there is a connection that allows liquid to pass between the two vessels, while 'inside' or 'contain' means that one vessel contains the other.

-See paper [Computer vision for liquid samples in hospitals and medical labs using hierarchical image segmentation]() for details.
+See paper [Computer vision for liquid samples in hospitals and medical labs using hierarchical image segmentation and relations prediction](https://arxiv.org/ftp/arxiv/papers/2105/2105.01456.pdf) for details.

 A trained and ready to run model can be download from [here](https://drive.google.com/file/d/1Zl_czgm4NRpz-JisYgvGLfZBnwX_vNAl/view?usp=sharing).